 Study Abroad: agents and non-partnered schools

-If you are a student from one of Brock’s partner institutions, you can still study with us through our Study Abroad Program.
+If you are a not student from one of Brock’s exchange partners, you can still study with us through our Study Abroad Program.

 - $125 application fee**

-*For Undergraduate admissions, Brock University accepts the following English Proficiency Tests/Scores In addition, the DAAD English Language Certificate will be accepted with a minimum B2 scored required.
+*For Undergraduate admissions, Brock University accepts the following English Proficiency Tests/Scores In addition, the DAAD English Language Certificate will be accepted with a minimum B1 proficiency score required.

 *For Graduate admissions, Brock University accepts the following English Proficiency Test/Scores